“As with any field, if something does not fit into the current understanding of how things work, it raises eyebrows, hackles or both.”

 ― Francine Shapiro,

-EMDR (Eye Movement Desensitization and Reprocessing) in my opinion is the white magic of the counseling world.
+EMDR (Eye Movement Desensitization and Reprocessing) is AMAZING!
 I could talk about EMDR all day long without running out of things to say about it haha!
 I’m not going to go into great depth about EMDR today, but at the end of this post I will give you some resources that will help you understand it a little better. : )

 I am a Fully Trained EMDR therapist which means I completed a 50 hour EMDR Therapist Training Course (20 hours of didactic, 20 hours of practicum & 10 hours of consultation).

 EMDR is an evidence-based psychotherapy approach intended to treat psychological disorders, to alleviate human suffering and to assist individuals to fulfill their potential for development.
 EMDR alleviates presenting symptoms, decreases distress from past events, creates improved view of self, relieves bodily disturbance, and resolves present and future anticipatated triggers.